menu icon

 Beat the banana mixture in the creamed banana.

 • Turn off the mixer and add half the flour mixture, mixing at low speed until just combined.
-Continue alternating the banana mixture and flour mixture until they both added.
+Continue alternating the banana mixture and flour mixture until they are both added.

 Alternate the banana mixture with the flour mixture to make the batter for the muffins.

-• Spoon the batter into the prepared muffin tin, dividing evenly and then put the pan in the oven.
+• Spoon the batter into the prepared muffin tin, dividing evenly, and then put the pan in the oven.
 Bake until the muffins are golden brown and a toothpick inserted into the center of one comes out clean (about 20-25 minutes).

 This recipe makes enough batter to make 12 regular-sized lemon banana muffins.

-• Let the lemon banana muffins cool until they are cool enough to handle, and serve warm.
+• Let the lemon banana muffins cool until they are cool enough to handle and serve warm.

 Recipes in your inboxDon't miss out SIGN UP!